Scorigami

-An NFL scorigami board as of February 2, 2024.
+An NFL scorigami board as of September 13, 2026.
 The winning side's score is plotted left to right, the losing team's score top to bottom (ties correspond to the diagonal).
-Black squares indicate scores that cannot occur, and green boxes indicate scores that have occurred at least once.
+Gray squares indicate scores that cannot occur, and green boxes indicate scores that have occurred at least once.
 White squares indicate scorelines that are possible but have never occurred and are therefore potential "scorigamis".

 In sports, a scorigami (a portmanteau of score and origami) is a final score that has never happened before in a sport or league's history.
 The term was coined in a 2014 article by sportswriter Jon Bois for American football scores in the National Football League (NFL), and is primarily used in this context; it has also been applied sparingly across other sports leagues.

-Introduction
+Concept

-In a 2014 article for SB Nation and subsequent 2016 YouTube video on their Secret Base channel, Jon Bois defined Scorigami as "the act, and art, of producing a final score in a football game that has never happened before."
+In a 2014 article for SB Nation and subsequent 2016 YouTube video on their Secret Base channel, Jon Bois defined scorigami as "the act, and art, of producing a final score in a football game that has never happened before."
 In football, points can be scored by touchdowns (6), field goals (3), and safeties (2), with teams able to score 1 or 2 points on extra-point attempts after touchdowns.
 This uneven distribution, and their differing frequencies in play, means that some scorelines are more probable than others.
 Bois charted the history of scorelines in the NFL and noted gaps in the chart for various scorelines that have never occurred, dubbing these potential "scorigamis".
 As an example, the Seattle Seahawks' 43–8 win over the Denver Broncos in Super Bowl XLVIII was a scorigami, as no prior NFL game had ever finished 43–8.
 Two other Broncos Super Bowl losses, Super Bowl XXI (39–20 to the Giants) and Super Bowl XXIV (55–10 to the 49ers), are also examples of the concept.

+The Los Angeles Rams' 54–51 victory over the Kansas City Chiefs in 2018 was a scorigami.

 Bois also notes in the 2016 video that American football is the largest sport in the U.S., and perhaps the world, where unique scores still regularly occur, as the vast majority of common sports will only allow points to be scored one at a time, such as soccer or hockey, or in much smaller multi-point increments, as in the case of basketball.

-In 2025, Jon Bois revisited Scorigami in a 4-part series on Secret Base.
-Most notably, he highlights a score of 10–1 as being one of, if not the most, unlikely NFL scorigami that can be achieved within the bounds of human possibility.
-This is due to the improbably unlikely event of 1 point being scored by the defense after a TD, combined with the exceptionally rare probability of two safeties to achieve a score of 10 from 6 (due to a score of 4 only being possible via 2 safeties), combined with the condition that neither team scores additional points.
+In 2025, Bois revisited Scorigami in a four-part series on Secret Base.
+Notably, he highlights a score of 10–1 as being one of, if not the most, unlikely NFL scorigamis that can be achieved.
+This score could only occur in the unlikely event of 1 point being scored by the defense after a touchdown (during the extra point attempt), as well as two safeties by the team that scored the touchdown.